syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 * **Styling** - Customize the appearance of cells and headers.
 Conditional styling is supported.

-* **Paging** - Paging provides built-in options to page data on demand when dealing with large volumes of data.
+* **Paging** - Support for loading data in segments when dealing with large volumes of data.

 * **Stacked Headers** - Extensive support to show multiple headers called stacked headers.